margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What is a personality trait you admire in other people? ##
+I admire the quality of integrity the most in people.
+I think this menas that one has to be true to oneself at heart, let God work through them intuitively, and strive to work ethically, morally, and compassionately.
+I admire thoughtfulness, and the quality of diving deeper into ideas once visited.

+## Is our world today a better or worse place than it was when you were a kid? ##
+I think our world is in a better place today.
+I think a lot has shifted, many lessons have been learned, and people are more mature, active, and expressive than when I was a kid.
+I think family relationship ties have grown deeper, harmony has increased, but everyone, mostly myself, has to watch for regressions.

 ## Do you like your name?
 Do you feel like it suits you?
 If you could change your name, would you?
-What would you change it to?
+What would you change it to? ##
 I love my name.
 My name is Margaret for a reason.
 I love that I am my grandmother's namesake.
 I feel that it suits me because we are a lot alike.
 I am intellectual, compassionate, and natural, and musical like my grandmother, Margaret.
 I love words like my grandmother.

 I also share the same name as Margaret Thatcher, and people have reminded me that I express much strength despite my follies and vices.
 I love that I am unique, individual, Margaret.